TwitchLinkGuard - Block unwanted links

 Key Features:

-- URL Detection and Filtering:
+Detection and Filtering

 - Failure Safe: URLs not explicitly flagged by the script will be ignored, ensuring users who accidentally write URL-like messages are not penalized (e.g., â